chrisnmorrison/openmastery/learn/java/fundamentals/loops.md

 # Looping

 Computers are great at performing repetitive tasks.
-In fact, that's one of the main reasons why they were invented!
+In fact, that's one of the main reasons they were invented!

 To our knowledge, every programming language contains looping.
 You define how you want to loop, when to end the loop, and what to perform with each iteration.
-Java has several types of loops, all of which are equally as important.
-We'll cover all of the loops, and in the next lesson, we'll give plenty of examples so that you can become more familiar with looping!
+Java has several types of loops, all of which are equally important.
+We'll cover all the loops, and in the next lesson, we'll give plenty of examples so that you can become more familiar with looping!

 :::warning
 Loops are susceptible to infinite loops, where your program be stuck in a loop until you run out of memory.
 We'll give examples of this in the next lesson.
 To avoid this, always remember to verify that your program can reach your end condition.